 It doesn’t just work for young people, though – adults can also use yoga to protect themselves from mental health issues.

-It allows the mind to connect with its deeper self, and gives the psyche an opportunity to heal or ‘clear out’ troubling issues.
+Yoga allows the mind to connect with its deeper self and gives the psyche an opportunity to heal or ‘clear out’ troubling issues.
 Therefore, yoga practices that incorporate the spiritual, as well as the physical, are immensely helpful to those with mental health issues.

-It is thought that this incredible fact may have something to do with the spiritual benefits of yoga.
+This incredible fact may have something to do with the spiritual benefits of yoga.

 Nurses have known for centuries that patients with a more ‘positive attitude’ and better spiritual health tend to recover faster than those who do not.